algeboy/Glassbox/Countable/Sets.md

 \{f:[m]\to [n]\}
 \end{array}
 ```
 We develop this as a further inductive type.
 Anticipating that composition is a partial function that we want to explicitly make total, we add an error marker.
-(Note Agda uses $\bot$ for its void type, and although it is not in our scope, it is still too common to find exercises and help in agda with this assigned role, so it is safer from our perspective to introduce a different symbol `▦` for error marking.)
+(Note Agda uses $\bot$ for its void type and, although it is not in our scope, it is still too common to find exercises and help in agda with this assigned role, so it is safer from our perspective to introduce a different symbol `▦` for error marking.)
 ```agda
 data ConFun : Set where
     ℕ←ℕ : (f : ℕ → ℕ) → ConFun